DoclDai/CommonRoad-Challenge-of-Path-Planning./commonroad-search-master/README.md

 # CommonRoad Search: Search-based Motion Planner with Motion Primitives

-This is a programming exercise of the lecture **Fundamentals of Artificial Intelligence (IN2406)** delivered at the Department of Informatics, TUM.
-The task is to implement a heuristic function and/or a search algorithm with motion primitives to solve motion planning problems in [CommonRoad](https://commonroad.in.tum.de/).
-The following search algorithms are already implemented in our framework:

 |Uninformed Search Algorithms &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Informed Search Algorithms &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;|
 |-----------------------------|---------------------------|
 |Breadth First Search <br /> Depth First Search <br /> Depth-limited Search <br />   Uniform Cost Search (Dijkstra)      |Greedy Best First Search <br />  A* Search                  |